wataridori/chatpp/CONTRIBUTING.md

 ```
 - You can refer the [.eslintrc.json](./.eslintrc.json) file for the rules that Chat++ is following.
 Check [ESLint Rules Document](http://eslint.org/docs/rules/)
 for the rules in detail.
+- [Laravel Mix](https://laravel-mix.com/), a Webpack wrapper, is being used to compile assets.
+You can check out the usage at their [documentation page](https://laravel-mix.com/docs/2.1/mixjs).
-- Run `gulp` to build codes from `src` folder.
+- Run `npm run dev` to build codes from `src` folder.
-- Run `npm test` or `eslint src` to check whether your codes satisfy the convention or not.
+- Run `npm test` or `eslint src` to check whether your codes satisfy the coding conventions or not.

 ## Report an Issue